 Housing association chiefs welcome Government announcement to scrap housing funding proposals

-Three housing chief executives have welcomed the Government’s announcement to scrap plans to cap service charges in retirement housing properties.
+Three housing chief executives have welcomed the Government’s announcement to scrap its proposed plans for a change in the funding of supported housing, including for rented retirement housing properties.

 Jane Ashcroft CBE, from Anchor, Chief Executive Dame Clare Tickell, from Hanover, and Bruce Moore, from Housing & Care 21, had lobbied the Government over proposed changes to social housing funding.